cozy/cozy-stack/.planning/STATE.md

 - **Single `ErrPathTraversal` sentinel for every rejection path** (null byte, encoded escape, scope escape).
 Callers do one `errors.Is` check and log/respond uniformly — no error-type matrix.
 - **Skipped the REFACTOR commit** per Task 2's explicit authorisation.
 After Task 1, `path_mapper.go` is 65 lines, the public function is 24 lines, `containsEncodedTraversal` is already extracted with load-bearing doc, and `gofmt -l` is empty — no further change warranted.

+### Plan 01-04 Decisions (Error XML Builder — RED+GREEN)

+- **Build the error body as a 3-fragment string write into `bytes.Buffer`**, not via `encoding/xml.Marshal`.
+Plan 01-02 had to fight `encoding/xml` to keep the `D:` prefix stable on multistatus children (the namespace form leaks `xmlns="DAV:"` on every child).
+For a fixed 2-element body, direct string writes are simpler, faster, and avoid re-importing that problem entirely.
+- **No XML escaping of the `condition` argument.** Condition names are RFC 4918-defined identifiers (`propfind-finite-depth`, `lock-token-submitted`, `forbidden`, …) — code constants, never user input.
+The invariant is documented in the doc comment.
+- **`sendWebDAVError` is the single entry point for every non-2xx WebDAV response.** Plans 05 (auth 401), 06 (router 405/404), 07 (PROPFIND 403/404/507), 08 (GET 404/403/500), and all Phase 2/3 handlers must route through it so the Content-Length + Content-Type + XML shape invariants stay uniform.
+- **Use `echo.HeaderContentType` / `echo.HeaderContentLength` constants** rather than raw header strings, matching the convention of the rest of cozy-stack's Echo handlers.

 ---

 ## Session Continuity